 Additionally, this conversation should ideally take place in a quiet, safe space—perhaps their backyard, living room, or any other space that is comfortable and free of distractions.
 If your children have electronic devices with them, make a rule for everyone to put their devices away during the conversation.

 What specific words and phrases you decide to use during the conversation will, of course, depend on the child’s age, maturity, and temperament.
-However, the discussion should always include this message: what happened between mother and father and is in no way the child’s fault.
+However, the discussion should always include this message: what happened between mother and father is in no way the child’s fault.
 The reason for this is that many children will feel that they’re to blame even after parents have said that they are not, so it’s important to keep reiterating this message.
 Make sure that your child knows that your decision is strictly about adults needing to be apart due to differences.

 While you are obviously going to need to discuss what will be changing in your children’s lives and daily routine, it is equally as important to focus on what will stay the same.
 Divorce can be extremely destabilizing, so telling your children what will not change may provide them with some comfort.

-Handling their Reactions
+Handling Their Reactions

 Every child will react to this news in their own way.
 Some children react very strongly initially and then slowly begin to adjust and accept it, while others seemingly take the news in stride and then exhibit signs of distress days, weeks, or even months later.
 Either way, these are normal reactions—they are grieving the loss of a family.
 Remind them that it’s perfectly okay to feel however they are feeling and that you are there to help them through the transition.
 And if you aren’t sure how your child is feeling about the divorce, just ask them.